Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 <img src="https://github.com/Nagendra1997/mesibo-documentation/blob/master/audio_call.png" width="320" height="550">

 Great, that's it.
-Run your app and make receive an audio call, you will see your custom frgament instead you deafault fragment.
+Run your app and make receive an audio call, you will see your custom fragment instead of your default fragment.